 Covariate: A variable that may confound the outcome variable of a statistical model, e.g. age is a covariate of human height.

 Endophenotype: A heritable trait genetically correlated with a disease trait.
-Often a trait that be measured in all individuals whether diseased or not and which potentially provides a predictor of disease status.
+Often it is a trait (such as the level of a metabolite or transcript) that can be measured in all individuals whether diseased or not and which potentially provides a predictor of disease status.

 Entropy-based methods: Entropy is a key measure of uncertainty associated with a random variable in information theory.
 Entropy-based methods examine the information/entropy difference between different models with and without interactions to detect epistasis.